darwinia-network/darwinia-common/docs/Relayer Fee Market.md

 In this way, a series of ***Ask*** prices come into being in the ascending order on the blockchain.
 When the user initiates a request on the source chain, the three lowest offers **_P1<P2<P3_** are filtered out and $P3$  is used as the billing price.
 The user can request a cross-chain message delivery after paying **_P3_**.
 The reason that we select 3 relayers in the executed order is that we want to have redundancy for executing the message delivery.

+P1's relayer is R1, P2's relayer is R2, P3's relayer is R3.

-The protocol requires P1, P2, P3 to deliver the message and finish the reward claim in specific time T. To give them different priority for delivery according to their prices, we will split the T into three consecutive time slots: **_0~T1 for P1_**,  **_T1~T2 for P2_**, and **_T2~T3 for P3_** respectively.
+The protocol requires R1, R2, R3 to deliver the message and confirm using delivery proof in specific time T. To give them different priority for delivery according to their prices, we will split the T into three consecutive time slots: **_0~T1 for P1_**,  **_T1~T2 for P2_**, and **_T2~T3 for P3_** respectively.
 The relayer who is assigned with her own time slot will be rewarded with more percentage, and this reward is for the asked price and the commitment(delivery in time or slash).
 Relayer with lower price are assigned with earlier time slot.

 If the relayer fails to deliver in their allotted time slot, the task goes to the next relayer.
 The penalty fee **_S(t)_** from the previous relayer also adds up to the gain of the current relayer as a bonus, where **_S(t)_** is a function of the delay **_t_**.